WeKiBan/CV_App/README.md

 };
 ```

-after inputting their data the user can then click the eye icon in the top right hand corner to go to a preview of their data injected into a formatted Resume.
+After inputting their data the user can then click the eye icon in the top right hand corner to go to a preview of their data injected into a formatted Resume.

 They also have option to print the resume by clicking the print button located in the top right of the page.
-This was achieved by using the `window.print()` method and then using the print media query to only display the required parts of the page.
+I did this using the `window.print()` method and a ``@print media` query to only display the required parts of the page.

 ![](src/images/previeScreenshot.png)